Department of Electrical and Computer Engineering

 The courses in this major aim to provide students with cross-disciplinary skills in the fields of robotics, computer vision, advanced control and industrial computing.
 In addition, a considerable portion of the program is allocated to projects.

 The skills acquired allow for the modeling, simulation, control and optimization of complex dynamic systems.
 These systems use information from simple sensors as much as from more sophisticated sensors that have recently appeared in the industry, such as cameras used to control a manipulator arm or a mobile robot in real time.

 Dual degree programs are accessible through the Control Theory and Robotics course of the Imaging, Robotics and Biomedical Engineering Master’s degree.

 Internships and career opportunities

-The top 5 companies that receive the highest number of students on internship:
+Top 5 of the companies that receive the highest number of students on internship:

 - Imaging, signals and data science: Thales, CEA, ONERA, Philips and General Electric